aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="codelenses"></a> CodeLenses

-The Toolkit uses [CodeLenses](#terms-codelenses) as a shortcut to launching `aws-sam` [Debug Configurations](#debug-configurations).
+The Toolkit uses [CodeLenses](#terms-codelenses) as a way of setting up a [Debug Configuration](#debug-configurations) of type `aws-sam`.

 Some users find CodeLenses visually distracting.
-Others use the Toolkit for features not related to local debugging.
+Other users use the Toolkit for features that aren't related to local debugging.
 The Toolkit's CodeLenses are enabled by default, but can be disabled in the Toolkit settings.

 The CodeLenses discussed below only appear for languages/runtimes that the Toolkit provides support for (see [Introduction](#introduction)).

 #### CodeLenses in SAM Template files

-The Toolkit adds CodeLenses to SAM Template files, above every resource of type `AWS::Serverless::Function`.
-These CodeLenses provide users with an alternate way of launching `aws-sam` debug configurations.

-Two CodeLenses are added: "Run Locally", and "Debug Locally".
-The only difference between the two is whether or not a debugger is involved.
-When users click either CodeLens, the Toolkit shows a selection picker.
-The picker presents users with the following choices:

--   "Invoke \<Debug Configuration Name\>" - The picker contains one of these for every debug configuration found that references this SAM Template and resource.
-If users select one of these choices, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
+The Toolkit offers a way for users to set up debug configurations for template resources of type `AWS::Serverless::Function` and `AWS::Lambda::Function`.

--   "Add Debug Configuration" - If users select this choice the toolkit produces an `aws-sam` Debug Configuration that is configured to invoke the resource being acted on, and adds it to `launch.json`.
-Users are taken to the new entry in `launch.json` instead of starting a debug session.
+The Toolkit adds an "Add Debug Configuration" CodeLens above resources that are not already referenced by a debug configuration.
+When users click this CodeLens, the toolkit produces a Debug Configuration of type `aws-sam`, configures it to invoke the resource, and adds it to `launch.json`.
+Users are taken to the new entry in `launch.json`.

 #### CodeLenses in Code files

-The Toolkit adds CodeLenses to functions considered [eligible Lambda handlers](#eligible-lambda-handler).
+The Toolkit offers a way for users to set up debug configurations that can launch functions considered [eligible Lambda handlers](#eligible-lambda-handler).

-Two CodeLenses are added: "Run Locally", and "Debug Locally".
-The only difference between the two is whether or not a debugger is involved.
-When users click either CodeLens, the Toolkit shows a selection picker.
-The picker presents users with the following choices:

--   "Invoke \<Debug Configuration Name\>" - The picker contains one of these for every debug configuration found that references this lambda handler.
-This includes debug configurations that directly reference this function, and those that reference this function through SAM Template resources.
-If users select one of these choices, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
--   "Add Debug Configuration" - If users select this choice the toolkit produces an `aws-sam` Debug Configuration that is configured to invoke the resource being acted on, and adds it to `launch.json`.
-Users are taken to the new entry in `launch.json` instead of starting a debug session.
+The Toolkit adds an "Add Debug Configuration" CodeLens above lambda handers that are not already referenced by a debug configuration.
+When users click this CodeLens, the toolkit produces a Debug Configuration of type `aws-sam`, configures it to invoke the lambda handler, and adds it to `launch.json`.
+Users are taken to the new entry in `launch.json`.

 ## Appendix